tom-seddon/b2/README.md

 ## Load a disc

 Go to `Drive 0` or `Drive 1` on the `File` menu to load a disc.
-Use the `Disc image` option to select an `SSD` file, then hit Shift+Break (PC Shift + PC F11) to start it.
+Use the `Disc image...` or `Direct disc image...` option to select an .ssd file, then hit Shift+Break (PC Shift + PC F11) to start it.

-Changing the BBC disc image doesn't affect the file on the PC disk - after loading a disc image, there are additional `Save disc image` and `Save disc image as...` options you can use to do this manually.
+`Disc image...` loads the file into memory.
+It isn't updated when changes are made in the emulator (use `Save` to do that), and changes made to the file won't be seen in the emulator (reload the disc image for that).

+`Direct disc image...` accesses the file directly for each read or write.
+Any changes made in the emulator are immediately made to the file, and vice versa.

 ## Change config